 Thankfully, I was able to finally participate in the Dharma service for the Buddha’s birthday, and bathe the Buddha and wanted to share it with you (and what it means!).

 Note: Different schools, sects, and branches of Buddhism practice celebrating the Buddha’s birthday differently.
 This article relates to the Mahayana Buddhism tradition of the Buddha’s birthday.
-Theravada Buddhism (and some in Mahayana Buddhism) practices the Buddha’s birth, enlightenment, and death in a celebration called “Vesak” (which in 2017, would be May 10th).
+Theravada Buddhism (and some in Mahayana Buddhism) practices the Buddha’s birth, enlightenment, and death in a celebration called “Vesak”.

 The Buddha…Was a Baby?